 The 310-room Park Royal Cancun is a mid-range all-inclusive optional hotel that is a bit smaller than the mega-resorts in Cancun.
 The hotel sees their size as a benefit and the concierge shared with me that she feels “one of the things that make the Park Royal Beach Hotel special is that they are a small property and because of this, able to take care of their guests extremely well”.

 The hotel is known for the friendliness of the staff and this is an area where they shine in their online reviews on sites such as TripAdvisor.

 They strive to deliver authentic Mexican hospitality in their everyday service as well as new programs like the Mexican Family Memories which is quickly making them one of the best family resorts in Cancun.

 The hotel consists of two pyramid-shaped buildings and guestrooms and suites face the Caribbean Sea and/or Nichupté Lagoon.
-The main building houses all the restaurants, bars, the lobby and guest rooms.
+The main building houses all the restaurants, bars, lobby and guest rooms.
 The second building, located on the same property offers guest rooms.
 They are in the midst of a major upgrade to the rooms.
-This means some rooms have been redecorated and updated and some are still slated for the upgrading as of the writing of this article.
+This means some rooms have been redecorated and updated and some are still slated for upgrading as of the writing of this article.